 As many as four cruise ships can dock at the pier in Montego Bay's Freeport zone, about 3 mi/5 km west of downtown.
 The city spreads east and north around the harbor from the Freeport zone past the town center and the tourist district.
-There's a tourist-information booth in the cruise-ship terminal, a telecommunications center (phone, Internet and fax service), a refreshment stand and many duty-free shops.
+There's a tourist-information booth in the cruise-ship terminal, a telecommunications center (phone, Internet), a refreshment stand and many duty-free shops.

 There's plenty of licensed transportation available.
-A taxi ride to the city center will cost about US$5.
+A taxi ride to the city center will cost about US$7.
 Walking from the terminal to town: It's a hot, shadeless 3-mi/5-km hike.

-They have a Hot Spot Shuttle at the pier and for $15 you can hop on and off all day long between the shops, craft markets, bars, beaches, and restaurants.
+They have a Hot Spot Shuttle at the pier and for $17 day pass, you can hop on and off all day long between the shops, craft markets, bars, beaches, and restaurants.

 Watch a destination video.

 Montego Bay is Jamaica's second city in size and importance, but